Bring It All Together and Test It

 You should now be in the Testing tab of the Amazon Developer Portal.
 There are a few ways for us to actually validate the skill is working the way we want before testing it live on a device.

 At the top of the page, you should see an option to enable testing on your account.
 By selecting this option, any devices associated with the account you used to log in to the Developer Portal automatically have this skill enabled.
-Toggle to enable testing.
+Select Development.

 Don’t worry, no one else can see the skill yet, but you can invoke it just like any other skills you enabled.